RehamHasabou/Genatic-algorithms-/README.md

 # Genatic-algorithms-
-this project contain a sample genatic algorithm ,genatic algorithm using standard encoding and gray decoding , real number genatic algorithms
+this project contain a sample genatic algorithm ,genatic algorithm using standard encoding and gray decoding , real number genatic algorithms and anty colony algorithm